David Pierce (baseball): Tulane

 On June 8, 2014, Tulane University announced it had hired Pierce as its 23rd head baseball coach, following long-time coach Rick Jones' retirement due to health concerns.
 In his first year at Tulane, David Pierce brought the Green Wave back to postseason play for the first time since 2008.
 In 2016, he improved on that and brought Tulane its first conference championship since 2005.

 Texas

-Pierce was hired as the head coach of The University of Texas baseball program on June 29, 2016 to replace former head coach Augie Garrido.
+Pierce was hired as the head coach of The University of Texas baseball program on June 29, 2016, to replace former head coach Augie Garrido.
 In 2018, Pierce led the Longhorns to the Big 12 Conference regular season title, NCAA Regional and Super Regional crowns, and the program's 36th appearance in the College World Series.
 Pierce was named the Big 12 Coach of the Year and Baseball America College Coach of the Year in 2018.

+Pierce was fired with two years left on his contract after leading the Longhorns to a 36–24 record in 2024.

+Rice

+Pierce began the 2025 season as an assistant coach at Texas State but was hired to replace José Cruz Jr. as head coach of the Rice baseball program in March after a 4–16 start to the season.